Egg Allergy

 If you suspect that you or your child may have an egg allergy, it is important to discuss this with a health professional.
 This is usually your GP, or sometimes a health visitor, who can provide advice and let you know if further assessment is needed.

-Access to testing can vary depending on local services and sometimes a referral to a specialist allergy clinic is needed, particularly for complex cases, infants with multiple food allergies or children who have had severe reactions.
+Access to testing can vary depending on local services and sometimes a referral to a specialist allergy clinic is needed, particularly for complex cases, children with multiple food allergies or people who have had severe reactions.

 Egg allergy and vaccinations